julianogm/julianogm/README.md

 #### Quote of the week:
 <!-- quote_marker -->
-> "Quitting smoking is easy.
-I've done it a thousand times." - Mark Twain
+> "The mind that is anxious about the future is miserable." - Lucius Annaeus Seneca